RESEARCH BRIEF – interim findings

 - Additional measures such as reducing medication costs and patient education are required.

 We selected 3 counties in central Zhejiang province on the basis that their townships hospitals had electronic health records and agreed to participate in the trial.
-All the 67 eligible township hospitals are currently participating in the study.
+At the time of delivery of the intervention (2014), all 67 eligible township hospitals were participating in the study.

 Case management guidelines, training and performance monitoring meetings and patient support activities were designed to fit within the job description of family doctors in the township hospitals.
 These intervention strategies comprised: